 District facilities are sufficient for the services provided.
+Capacities will be increased as necessary to serve proposed development within the District area.

 4. Existence of any social or economic communities of interest in the area if the Commission determines that they are relevant to the agency.